mosskjohnson/civ/README.md

-# Civ
+# civ-mp

-An open-source rewrite of Sid Meier's Civilization 1, written in C with the Raylib library.
+An open-source multiplayer rewrite of Sid Meier's Civilization 1, written in C with the Raylib library.

 Currently in active development.